MustafaAbozaina/TheMovieDB/README.md

  architecture is about responsibilities and how those components talk to each other

     ## Presentation
+    For UIKit
-    - View: set the data to the view
+    - View: set the data sent by presenter
     - ViewController: map the data to the view
-    - Presenter: Handle data comes from UseCases and send to controllers
+    - Presenter: Handle data comes from UseCases and send to controllers For SwiftUI
+    _ View: Bind the data from ViewModel
+    - ViewModel: Handle data comes from appropriate use case
     ## Domain
     - Entity: Business Models
     - UseCase: Business Functions